RobertL31/fuddly/docs/source/data_makers.rst

          |      | desc: maximum number of steps (-1 means until the end)
          |      | default: -1 [type: int]
          |_ path
-         |      | desc: graph path regexp to select nodes on which the disruptor should
+         |      | desc: graph path regexp to select nodes on which the operator should
          |      |       apply
          |      | default: None [type: str]
          |_ sem
-         |      | desc: Semantics to select nodes on which the disruptor should apply.
+         |      | desc: Semantics to select nodes on which the operator should apply.
          |      | default: None [type: str, list]
          |_ deep
          |      | desc: if True, enable corruption of non-terminal node internals
          |      | default: False [type: bool]

 Usage Example:
-   A typical *disruptor chain* for leveraging this disruptor could be:
+   A typical *operator chain* for leveraging this operator could be:

    .. code-block:: none